fsharp/fslang-design/RFCs/FS-1060-nullable-reference-types.md

 **Recommendation**: Relax the restriction where F#-declared reference types cannot have `null` as a proper value from an error to a warning.
 Conceptually, any reference to type decorated with `[<AllowNullLiteral>]` will be seen as equivalent to a nullable reference type.
 This is not a breaking change, but it does mean that F#-declared reference types are now a bit different once this feature is in place.

+**NOTE** - this doesn't seem right.
+It would mean that if `--checknulls` is off but the feature is activated then no warnings or errors are given at all when using `null` with F# types.
+This doesn't seem the right setting overall and weakens regular F# coding too much.

 #### Unchecked.defaultOf<'T>

 Today, `Unchecked.defaultof<'T>` will generate `null` when `'T` is a reference type.
 However, `'T` means non-null, and it's obvious that this will return `null` when parameterized with a .NET reference type such as `string`.
 We have some options: